Gagan-raj-G-M/Pneumonia_Detection/README.md

 # Pneumonia_Detection
-This Contaisn the Ipymb file for detecting Pneumonia
+This Contains the Ipymb file for detecting Pneumonia